Mioooooer/AudioAssetManager/README.md

 # AudioAssetManager
 AudioAssetManager
-Only metadata tool now
+For no server usage now
+Assets stored in cloud drive